Gering looks toward property redevelopment

 At its Monday meeting, council members agreed to work with Panhandle Area Development District to produce all the necessary documentation the Nebraska Department of Economic Development needs to make TIF funds available.

-Folck said the initial study simply determines whether environmental contamination exists with the property, based on its previous use.
+Folck said the initial study simply determines whether environmental contamination exists within the property, based on its previous use.

 Asbestos used in older construction and possible poisons used to control vermin became concerns on that property.